-K. The authorized use of the designation "chartered financial consultant" by an insurance producer licensed by the department of insurance does not in and of itself constitute holding oneself out to the public as an investment adviser or require a license under this article.
+K. The authorized use of the designation "chartered financial consultant" by an insurance producer licensed by the department of insurance and financial institutions does not in and of itself constitute holding oneself out to the public as an investment adviser or require a license under this article.

 M. For the purposes of this section:

 1. "Advisory affiliate" has the same meaning prescribed in the glossary of terms to form ADV, which is the uniform application for investment adviser registration (17 Code of Federal Regulations section 279.1) or its successor form.